-For successful applicants, tuition, sundries, uniform and accommodation will be covered as needed for the duration of study.
+For successful applicants, tuition fees and sundries will be covered as needed for the duration of study.
 This is a full scholarship with no monetary payback required.
 However, recipients will be expected to participate in Academy events as requested (for example, take part in career fairs).